United Nations Security Council Fast Facts

 Members raise their hands to vote, and sit at a horseshoe-shaped table.

-Each of the five Permanent Members have gone to war or invaded a country without Security Council approval.
+Each of the five Permanent Members has gone to war or invaded a country without Security Council approval.

 Security Council Vetoes: